This guide explains what has changed, why real estate is under regulatory scrutiny, and what your agency must do now to avoid enforcement action.

 APP 1 – Privacy Policy

-Agencies must have a clear, accurate and accessible privacy policy explaining what is collected, why, how it is used, whether it is disclosed overseas, and how complaints are handled.
+Agencies must have a clear, accurate and accessible privacy policy explaining what is collected, why, how it is used.

 APP 3 and 5 – Collection